Hackplayers/evil-winrm/README.md

    ![menu](resources/image2.png)

 #### Load powershell scripts
  - To load a ps1 file you just have to type the name (auto-completion usnig tab allowed).
-The scripts must be in the path set at `$scripts_path` variable.
+The scripts must be in the path set at `-s` argument.
 Type menu again and see the loaded functions.

    ![ps1](resources/image7.png)

 #### Advanced commands
  - Invoke-Binary: allows exes compiled from c# to be executed in memory.
 The name can be auto-completed using tab key and allows up to 3 parameters.
-The executables must be in the path set at `$executables_path` variable.
+The executables must be in the path set at `-e` argument.

    ![Invoke-Binary](resources/image3.png)